DavidCEllis/ducktools-pytui/README.md

 * List Python Virtual Environments relative to the current folder
 * List Python Runtimes discovered by [ducktools-pythonfinder](https://github.com/DavidCEllis/ducktools-pythonfinder)
 * Launch a Terminal with a selected venv activated
-  * Currently only bash (and git bash on Windows), zsh, powershell and cmd are supported
+  * Currently only fish, bash (and git bash on Windows), zsh, powershell and cmd are supported
     * zsh and cmd only have basic support
   * Use `exit` to close the shell and return to PyTUI
 * Launch a REPL with the selected venv